smyhlin/ai-music-genre-tagger-cli/README.md

     *   ▶️ Start the tagging!
     *   ⚙️ Change settings (auto-apply, AI model count, how sure the AI needs to be, turn AI and Last.fm on/off).
     *   💾 Save your settings.
-*   **⚙️ Settings Management:** Uses a `.env` file (like a secret settings file) and some clever code to keep track of your API key, preferences, and more.
+*   **⚙️ Settings Management & `.env` Validation:** Uses a `.env` file (like a secret settings file) to keep track of your API key and preferences.
+The program now validates `.env` settings at startup for smoother operation, providing user-friendly warnings and options to continue or exit if issues are found.

 ## Installation 🚀